 In his eighteen-year term here’s what Stuyvesant did right: He built infrastructure, schools, city services, ensured economic stability, and brought moral order to an untamed New World outpost in danger of falling off the map.
 He unwittingly created a multi-cultural society with the perfect conditions for conducting peaceable business.
 In short, Stuyvesant tilled the soil to create the fertile ground from which New York sprang.
 Now here’s what he did wrong: He used the slave trade to create most of the things mentioned above and tried to promote his own non-tolerant and bigoted agenda at the same time.
 Luckily New Amsterdam had become so diverse that no one was listening.

-Dutch-style houses on Williams Street built in early 1900s
+Dutch-style houses on William Street built in early 1900s

 And yet Stuyvesant had made New Netherland so attractive that in March of 1664, James Stuart, Duke of York, and brother to the newly reinstalled English King Charles II asked if he could seize the land between the Delaware and Connecticut rivers from the Dutch so the English could have coastal supremacy in the New World.
 The King said yes only if he paid proper tribute and raised the funds to mount the expedition himself.
 He did and soon, Stuart sent out three well-armored frigates and about 1,200 soldiers across the Atlantic to claim New Netherland for King and Country.